abdullahgarra/ThePhishermen/README.md

 ## Installation
 **Setting up the environment**
 1. Clone the repository to your computer.<br>
-2. Open terminal from the repository locaition on your computer and run:
+2. Open terminal from the repository location on your computer and run:
 ```
 python app.py
 ```